yihui/yihui.org/content/knitr/options.md

 -   `fig.process`: (`NULL`; function) A function to post-process figure files.
     It should take the path of a figure file, and return the (new) path of the figure to be inserted in the output.
-If the function contains `options` argument, the list of chunk options will be passed to this argument.
+If the function contains the `options` argument, the list of chunk options will be passed to this argument.

 -   `fig.showtext`: (`NULL`; logical) If `TRUE`, call